JoeyRussoniello/rust-autograder-setup/README.md

 #### `build`

-Generates `.github/workflows/classroom.yaml` from `.autograder/autograder.json`, as well as any required commit counting shell scripts.
+Generates `.github/workflows/classroom.yaml` from `.autograder/autograder.json`, as well as the commit counting shell script if necessary.

 Options: